13 Chill Things To Do In Caye Caulker Belize [2022]

 4. Visit The North Side

-Free Activity
+- Free

 The north side of the caye is undergoing development at the moment, so it's somewhat of the wild side of Caye Caulker.
 You can also take your bike using the local ferry.

-While you're exploring the north side, look out for the famous Pineapple Dome Home - strange but cool looking structure.
+While you're exploring the north side, look out for the famous Pineapple Dome Home - a strange but cool looking structure.
 It reminded me of Sponge Bob's house in Bikini Bottom.

 How to get across the split

 Go by canoe - there are some Rasta looking men that own canoes, and they charge you $2.50 USD ($5.00 BZD) to get across.
 You can find them at the split.
 Don't let them scam you please.
 One of the guys tried scamming me and I immediately told him not to do that to locals nor foreigners.
+Open Map Location

 Take a free boat ride - a resort called North Side Beach Club (Previously Koko King) has a free ferry service for those that buy something at their bar.
 It's a short 2-minute boat ride and they move as soon as they have enough people on the boat.
+Open Map Location

 5. Snorkel At The Reef